Cr4zyDave/Cr4zyDave/README.md

 # Welcome to My GitHub.
-Enjoy your stay. :>
+Enjoy your stay :>

 You probably ended up here because you're looking for cutting-edge code or **world-class solutions**.
 Well, let me save you the trouble—this is a place of **broken dreams**, **unoptimized code**, and **questionable decisions**.
 You’ve been warned. :D

 ## The Shocking Truth About Me
-- I don’t *always* write clean code...
-But when I do, I delete it by mistake.
+- **I don't always write clean code**… but when I do, I forget to commit it.
-- **Debugging**?
-Yeah, it’s just a polite way of saying "I have no idea what I’m doing."
+- **I prefer to debug my own mistakes**.
+Why bother when StackOverflow has the same solution for every issue?
-- 100% of my projects are **works in progress** (since 2015).
+- **This repository is currently under construction**... forever.
 - I will **absolutely** ignore your issue request if it’s too complicated. :>

 ---